McDonald’s Big Mac (Easy Copycat Recipe)

 History of the Big Mac

-This famous hamburger was created by Jim Delligatti who owned several McDonald’s franchises in the Pittsburgh area.
-Although not all Big Macs are made exactly the same, this burger is sold all around the world.
+This famous hamburger was created by Jim Delligatti, who owned several McDonald’s franchises in the Pittsburgh area.
+Although not all Big Macs are made exactly the same, this burger is sold worldwide.

 The one we have come to know and love became popular in 1974 with this jingle, “Two all-beef patties, special sauce, lettuce, cheese, pickles, onions – on a sesame seed bun.”
-This marketing campaign will not let us forget all of the Big Mac ingredients.
+This marketing campaign will not let us forget all of the ingredients of the Big Mac.

 Love burgers?
 Try these recipes